Tracy Wilson (American football)

-Tracy Wilson (born February 27, 1989) is an American football safety who is currently a free agent.
+Tracy Wilson (born February 27, 1989) is an American former professional football safety.
 He was signed by the New York Jets as an undrafted free agent in 2011.
-He attended St. Francis de Sales High School in Chicago, Illinois where he graduated in 2006.
+He attended St. Francis de Sales High School in Chicago, Illinois where he graduated in 2007.
 He played college football at Northern Illinois.

 Professional career

 New York Jets

-Wilson was made eligible for the Supplemental Draft but he went undrafted.
+Wilson was made eligible for the NFL supplemental draft but he went undrafted.
 He was signed by the New York Jets on August 24, 2011.
 Wilson was released on September 3 as part of the final roster cuts prior to the beginning of the season.
 He was signed to the team's practice squad on October 12.
 He was promoted to the active roster on November 29.
 Wilson made his NFL debut on December 4 against the Washington Redskins.

 Wilson was waived by the team on August 1, 2012.